-There isn’t a standard for bed sizes and they come in many different dimensions.
+There is no standard for bed sizes and they come in many different dimensions.
 Don’t worry though as mattress sizes are standard and each bed retailer will give you specific dimensions for each bed.
 The table below has all UK bed mattress sizes.
 The table also contains the corresponding size bed.
 If you click on the link you can view the bed and it will have the actual dimensions displayed.

 For the standard scaling of mattress sizes UK check the above bed mattress sizes chart which lists all the standard regulation English and UK mattress sizes that apply to foam, divan and sprung mattresses along with the measurements in a handy guide for use when you are choosing bed mattresses.
 If you are looking to purchase an IKEA mattress and are worried it might not fit the dimensions of your bed check out the IKEA bed mattress sizes guide to work out the scale of the mattress widths and mattress lengths as they aren’t regular to UK mattress sizes.
 If you are looking for bed sizes I’m afraid there isn’t a chart for this as there isn’t a standard for bed sizes they are all bespoke as I explained in my bed sizes page.

-Mattress sizes comparison
+Mattress sizes comparison side by side

 As you can see mattress sizes are defined by a name and below is the hierarchy from smallest to largest using a specific name rather than a number.
 These mattress names are a standard and there shouldn’t be any variance, however there may be a variation in dimensions dependent on the bed used.
 Bed widths as defined by the top to bottom vary by supplier.
 To see how the different sizes compare have a look at the following diagram which shows each mattress size by order.
 As an explanation of this in picture format I have produced the following graphic which shows each mattress name side by side from smallest to biggest so you can make a mattress size comparison: